hanxiaomax/Learncpp_CN/docs/14-1-introduction-to-operator-overloading.md

-In lesson [8.9 -- Introduction to function overloading](https://www.learncpp.com/cpp-tutorial/introduction-to-function-overloading/), you learned about function overloading, which provides a mechanism to create and resolve function calls to multiple functions with the same name, so long as each function has a unique function prototype.
+In lesson [[8-9-Introduction-to-function-overloading|8.9 - 函数重载]] you learned about function overloading, which provides a mechanism to create and resolve function calls to multiple functions with the same name, so long as each function has a unique function prototype.
 This allows you to create variations of a function to work with different data types, without having to think up a unique name for each variant.

 In C++, operators are implemented as functions.
 By using function overloading on the operator functions, you can define your own versions of the operators that work with different data types (including classes that you’ve written).
 Using function overloading to overload operators is called **operator overloading**.